We no longer support this web browser. Upgrade your browser for a better experience.

 More and more Scottish drivers are ditching fuel cars in favour of electric cars and an estimated one in seven new cars sold in Scotland is fully electric.
 So, are you ready to join them and make the switch?

-With electric cars now available from Ford, Hyundai, Kia, Mazda, MG, Nissan, Peugeot, Renault, Toyota, and Vauxhall, there's more choice than ever.
+With electric cars now available from Ford, Hyundai, KIA, Mazda, MG, Nissan, Peugeot, Renault, Toyota, and Vauxhall, there's more choice than ever.
 Along with more choice, cheaper running costs, and low to zero road tax, the benefits of electric cars are endless.
 You could also be eligible for funding to cover up to 75% of the cost of installing a home chargepoint (maximum £350 per grant), if you own and live in a flat or rent any residential property.

 The power to go further